 PLMD is a sleep disorder that causes rapid twitching of the legs or arms during sleep.
 These movements can manifest as cramping or more violent jerking, and they can happen every few seconds for up to an hour.

-The key aspect of PLMD to recognise is that it is a specific movement, repeated over and over again.
-Those repetitions can come every few seconds, usually somewhere between 5 seconds and a minute, and will be completely involuntary.
+The key aspect of PLMD to recognise is that it is a specific movement replicated repeatedly.
+Those repetitions can come every few seconds, usually between 5 seconds and a minute, and will be completely involuntary.

 If you do suffer from periodic limb movement disorder, it may be something you never even notice, with micro-movements that are hard to perceive.
-This could be something as minor as your toes flexing or your foot straightening and will have no impact on your sleep patterns.
+This could be as minor as your toes’ flexing or your foot’s straightening and will not impact your sleep patterns.
 If you have these symptoms, you may never know you’ve ever suffered from PLMD.

 Photo by Angela Roma